yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

 # -> ['qu’', 'est', '-ce', 'que', 'la', 'lumière', '?', '_eos_']
 ```

-#### Word representation
+###  3.3. <a name='Wordrepresentation'></a>Word representation

-Now, in this case, we need to convert our word, from one hot representations into a embeddings, but in this case, unlink ULMFit we can first learn a language model (in both the target and source language) and then use its the embeddings in machine translation beacause we have so litte examples, so we're going to use already availble word vectors, like word2vec, glove, or fasttext, which is better than the previous two:
+Now, in this case, we need to convert our word, from one hot representations into a embeddings, but in this case, unlink ULMFit we can first learn a language model (in both the target and source language) and then use its the embeddings in machine translation because we have so little examples, so we're going to use already available word vectors, like word2vec, glove, or fasttext, which is better than the previous two:

 `fasttext` Python library is not available in PyPI but here is a handy trick [35:03]. given tha the github repo has `setup.py` and `reqirements.txt` in it, we can just use `git+` at the start of the url, and then stick that in the pip install, import it and load the word vector for french and english, but first we need to download the fasttext word vectors for both language from the [Wiki](https://fasttext.cc/docs/en/pretrained-vectors.html), there are a text version and a binary version, the binary version is faster.